NOMYUM/2018-fall-dms104/project02-u&da/instructions.md

 *(VisD)*

 - Describe the types of research you did.
 Explain what you did and why.
-- Don’t forget to include a summary of the important information learned from the first project idea presentation, the first stakeholder meeting we did, and the classroom focus group.
-Then describe everything else.
+- Don’t forget to include in your list the the first stakeholder and the classroom focus group.
+Then list everything else.
+- With each item in the list, explain how and why you thought that research type would be appropriate and useful for the product you were planning to design.
 - In this section just describe the work you did – not the results!
 (Results go in the next section.)

 ### Summary of research findings